Yashwanth-Ramamurthi/topological-distances-between-multi-fields-v.1/README.md

 ##Background - Topological distances between multi-fields

-This archive contains source code and demonstration scripts for computing the following topological distances between multi-fields based on the corresponding quantized Reeb spaces (or Joint Contour Nets):
+This archive contains the source code and demonstration scripts for computing the following topological distances between multi-fields based on the corresponding quantized Reeb spaces (or Joint Contour Nets):